 1. Mushroom risotto with caramelized onions

 To your usual risotto add in some finely chopped mushrooms.
 We suggest shiitake, or at least throw in some shiitake with the button mushrooms and oyster mushrooms.
 They have way more flavor than anything.
 Fry the onions in a bit of butter so they cook off their moisture and get a bit caramelized.
-The add them into the rice as it cooks, remembering to stir.
+They add them to the rice as it cooks, remembering to stir.

 On the side, add some finely or roughly chopped onions to a small amount of cooking oil.
 Butter will just burn if you cook it this long, so use cooking oil.
 Sautee the onions in a medium-low flame until they release nearly all their moisture.